Events Held - 2022

 Friday 5th October - Brick Lane Music Hall - Show & Tea -

-Tuesday 18th September 2012 - Committee meeting followed by monthly lunch at 12.45pm.
-The meal was follwed by a very interesting talk, with slides by David Gunning for slate mining in Wales.
+Tuesday 18th September 2012 - Committee meeting followed by monthly lunch followed by a very interesting talk, with slides by David Gunning for slate mining in Wales.

 Wednesday 5th September 2012 - 3pm matinee - "Singing in the rain"at the Palace Theatre, Shaftsbury Ave for 20 members